Academic staff

 My dissertation was entitled "Metamorphosis in Shakespeare's King Lear".
 I started giving courses in language development and in English/American literature at the Teacher Training College ELTE Budapest in 2000, and since 2007 I have been core member of The School of English and American Studies at The Faculty of Arts at ELTE Budapest primarily teaching courses in Renaissance drama and film adaptations.

-My publications include articles on the notion of time and space in Macbeth and The Tempest, the special affinities of Hitchcock’s films with Shakespearean theatre and dramaturgy, on masters or servants in Doctor Faustus and Macbeth, on Faustus’s decision on a possible belief-disbelief vs fixity-change spectrum, and most recently on restorative and reflective nostalgia in Renaissance drama.
+I have a major academic interest in Renaissance drama, philosophy, art, and theology as well as in theatre and film adaptations.
+My publications include articles on the notion of time and space in Macbeth and The Tempest, the special affinities of Hitchcock’s films with Shakespearean theatre and dramaturgy, on masters or servants in Doctor Faustus and Macbeth, on Faustus’s decision on a possible belief-disbelief vs fixity-change spectrum, the various interpretations of the ‘bank and shoal of time’ metaphor in Macbeth, restorative and reflective nostalgia in Renaissance drama, and on chronotopes of Hell in Macbeth film adaptations.
+I was guest editor of The Anachronist special issue on Film and Culture.
+The Reel Eye (2023).

 Selected publications:

-• “From ‘Resolute’ to ‘Dissolved’: Tracking Faustus’s Decision” Anachronist 18.2 (2019): 243-259.
+- “From ‘Resolute’ to ‘Dissolved’: Tracking Faustus’s Decision” Anachronist 18.2 (2019): 243-259.

-• “Hitchcock’s Macbeth.”
+- “Hitchcock’s Macbeth.”
 Film and Culture.
-Ed.
-Dorottya Jászay and Andrea Velich.
+Szerk.
+Jászay Dorottya és Velich Andrea.
 Budapest: Eötvös Loránd Tudományegyetem, 2016.
 87-109.

 Selected conferences